top of page

 Montevideo is a popular cruise ship destination; we loved watching Costa depart and breathe in as they expertly manoeuvred the ship from port.

-Upon leaving Montevideo one evening in February, it was time to farewell some of our dear friends and crew.
+One evening in February, we left Montevideo to farewell some of our dear friends and crew.
 Still, we were grateful to celebrate over more fantastic food and wine in Privee, followed by drinks with more of our beloved fellow guests.
 New friendships are formed, and one of the best parts of travel is the beautiful humans you meet; we are always busy planning when our paths cross again.

 During one port day in Montevideo, we needed to visit a GP quickly for a prescription.

-We researched Hospital Britanico with English-speaking doctors, also known as The British Hospital, which has been in the Old City since 1857 and is known as The Foreign Hospital in Uruguay.
+We researched Hospital Britanico with English-speaking doctors.
+It is also known as The British Hospital, which has been in the Old City since 1857 and is known as The Foreign Hospital in Uruguay.

-We arrived by Uber, and upon entering, we were greeted with warmth.
+We arrived by Uber and were greeted warmly upon entering.
 All the staff were very helpful in leading us to the correct health department.
 We were impressed with the care, expertise, and modern facilities.

 We could book an appointment with only one hour to wait, which we enjoyed over lunch in the beautiful cafe for visitors; surprisingly, there was table service and a full menu to order freshly cooked meals.